Policies and Procedures

 Q: Are there options to leasing other than the manufacturer's leasing company?

 A: Yes.
 Third-party leasing companies are another option for leasing equipment.
+These typically must be awarded through an open bidding process.
 Consult with Purchasing Services to discuss your needs.

 Q: How long can equipment be leased?